The marriage of Abraham Lincoln and Mary Todd was not made in heaven

 One plausible reading of the engagement was that a desperate Todd, believing herself to be too old and plain to get any better mate, seduced him into making a proposal.
 (Lincoln’s good friend Orville H. Browning said: that there was “no doubt of her exceeding anxiety to marry him.”
 Why “anxiety” instead of eagerness or hopefulness?)

-Lincoln, realizing that they were ill-suited to each other and smitten by another woman, broke off the engagement for a time, but friends and acquaintances reported that Lincoln was tormented by the thought that he had thus treated Mary badly.
-Honor was considered (at least by Lincoln) to be worth much more then than it is today, when honor—how others see us—matters less than how we feel about ourselves.
+Lincoln, realizing that they were ill-suited to each other and, smitten by another woman, broke off the engagement for a time.
+This did not ease his dilemma, only changed it; friends and acquaintances reported that Lincoln was tormented by the thought that he had treated Mary badly.
+One's honor was considered (at least by Lincoln) to be worth much more then than it is today, when honor—how others see us—matters less than how we feel about ourselves.

 Did he really?
 That Lincoln was unhappy in ways we recognize is plain, but it’s hard to reconcile Burlingame’s suffering Lincoln with the man who showed endless solicitude and patience toward his wife.
 That he could care very much about a woman he didn’t care for confounds our simple-minded notions of conventional romantic love.
 A good marriage does not necessarily mean a happy one, whatever the marriage's trials to the partners, and this marriage was useful to both.
 Some speculate plausibly that she, timid and immature and all but helpless, aroused his protective instincts.
 If Todd needed a father, Lincoln needed to be a father, which he was, first to her, then to their unruly sons, and in the end to an unruly young nation.